Academic Life

 Résumé and Cover Letter Writing

-Résumés and cover letters are an opportunity to provide a great first and lasting impression with potential employers.
+Résumés and cover letters are an opportunity to provide a great first impression with potential employers.
 The CCO assists with developing and fine tuning job search correspondence to make a positive impact on employers.
-Resources are available through the my.saintmarys.edu (http://my.saintmarys.edu) CCO portal community as well.
+Resources on writing effective résumés and cover letters can be found by logging onto Handshake.

 Networking and Interviewing Skills

-Perhaps the most difficult to develop and master, networking and interviewing skills are critical to the success of job searches.
-The CCO provides one-on-one mock interviewing and counseling sessions to assist in developing interviewing skills as well as in learning the basics of networking.
-Throughout the year, the CCO hosts programs that allow students to utilize and develop both networking and interviewing skills.
+Networking and interviewing skills are critical to the success of landing opportunities.
+The CCO provides LinkedIn coaching, mock interviews, and alumnae networking resources.
+The CCO hosts programs that allow students to utilize and develop both networking and interviewing skills.

 On-Campus Recruiting Program

 Employers from various industries visit the Saint Mary’s campus each year to recruit for jobs and internships.
-Employers conduct interviews, information sessions, and information tables in which students are encouraged to participate and explore options offered by the employers.
-The office also hosts an annual career and internship fair.
+Employers conduct campus and virtual sessions, interviews, information sessions, and information tables, The office hosts an annual career fair in the fall and various recruiting events throughout the year.

 Handshake

-All students can create an account on Handshake to access job opportunities.
-Students can connect with employers, apply for positions, post résumés, and more.
+All graduate students have access to Handshake for finding job opportunities.
+On Handshake, students can connect with employers, apply for positions, post résumés, make appointments with the CCO, and more.
 Access the site at https://joinhandshake.com.

 Alum Resource Network